The Hiram Halle Award-$2000.00

-The Hiram Halle Prize was established in 2016 as a competition among Pound Ridge students attending any high school to create a project that highlights an important aspect of Pound Ridge history.
-A $2,000 prize is awarded by the Pound Ridge Historical Society to the most original, thoughtful, and best-executed project that brings a piece of our town’s past to life.
+The Hiram Halle Award, established in 2016, celebrates a Pound Ridge high school student who demonstrates a true passion for history.
+Each year, students are invited to create an original project that highlights a meaningful aspect of Pound Ridge’s past.
+The Pound Ridge Historical Society proudly awards a $2,000 prize to the student whose work is thoughtful, well-crafted, and brings an important piece of our town’s story to life.

 FAQs: